Overview of Investment Banking in New York City

 - The investment banks in New York City will shortlist potential candidates and call for an interview.

-- The interviews for all candidates will be scheduled on a day given by the University Placement committee.
+- The interviews for all candidates will be scheduled on a day given by the university's placement committee.

-- Typically, 1 or a team of 2-3 investment bankers will interview the candidates and grill them on various technical and soft skills.
+- Typically, one or a team of 2-3 investment bankers will interview the candidates and grill them on various technical and soft skills.

 - Potential candidates are then shortlisted for the next round.

-- The next round called the “Superday” is the final round which may involve a series of interviews with the analysts, associates, VP, MD, or Director.
+- The next round, called the "superday," is the final round that may involve interviews with the analysts, associates, VP, MD, or Director.

 Off-Campus Process

-- In off-campus recruitment, it becomes difficult for candidates to get an interview call.
+- It becomes difficult for candidates to get an interview call in off-campus recruitment.

 - The investment banks get thousands of resumes every day for job openings.
 Thus, the best way is to apply through an employee referral.

-- Next, if the candidate is shortlisted after the first round he will be called for the final round which will be similar to ‘Superday’ process of on-campus recruitment.
+- Next, if the candidate is shortlisted after the first round, they will be called for the final round, similar to the 'superday' process of on-campus recruitment.
 The candidate will have a series of interviews with bankers at each level.

-- The recruitment process varies from Company to Company.
-The mentioned process is somewhat similar to that commonly observed between investment banks in New York City.
+- The recruitment process varies from company to company.
+The mentioned process is similar to that commonly observed between investment banks in New York City.

 There are some traits an investment bank recruiter looks into the candidate.
-While college GPA and related courses are important but they do not help much in the interview.
-They highlight the candidates’ resume and help them get shortlisted for the investment banking interview.
+While college GPA and related courses are important, they do not help much in the interview.
+Instead, they highlight the candidates' resumes and help them get shortlisted for the investment banking interview.

 The interviewer is mostly an investment banker with years of experience.
 They look for people with a winning attitude along with knowledge about finance.
-The interviewers evaluate the candidate on various skills like leadership, technical skills, motivation to be an investment banker in New York, etc.
+The interviewers evaluate the candidate on various skills like leadership, technical skills, and motivation to be an investment banker in New York.

 Culture of New York Investment Banks

-Investment Bankers in New York work typically work for 80-100 hours per week.
-Sometimes they need to work on Saturdays and Sundays.
-Most of the times the employees only work on a cup of coffee and don’t get time to eat the proper meal.
+Investment Bankers in New York typically work 80-100 hours per week.
+Sometimes they need to work on Saturdays and Sundays too.
+Most of the time, the employees only work on a cup of coffee and don't get time to eat the proper meal.
 Most of their time is consumed by research.
-This is why the recruitment process of investment banks is gruelling and they try to find the right person for the job with the right motivation.
+This is why the recruitment process of investment banks is grueling, and they try to find the right person for the job with the right motivation.

-But personal motivation is not the only factor that keeps an employee go.
+But personal motivation is not the only factor that keeps an employee going.
 The employees are motivated to take high risks for better performance.
-This is because their long-term and short-term goals are mapped to compensation and bonuses.
+Their long-term and short-term goals are mapped to compensation and bonuses.
 Such an alignment of goals would make them take high risks for short-term profits.

 Salaries

 Investment banking is one of the best paying industries in the market.
-The salaries vary with skills, knowledge, and experience.
+However, the salaries vary with skills, knowledge, and experience.

 Source – Glassdoor